The Hadden Scholarship application is open from

 Who is eligible to apply for a Hadden Scholarship?

 High school seniors who are U.S. citizens planning to attend a four-year accredited college or university established in the United States.
 Each applicant must have a minimum 3.5 GPA on a 4.0 scale and have SAT and/or ACT test scores to submit.*

 Is U.S. citizenship a prerequisite to applying for a Hadden Scholarship?

 Applications for 2023 are no longer being accepted.
-The 2024 online application will be available from February 1, 2021 through February 28, 2021.
+The 2024 online application will be available from February 1, 2024 through March 22, 2024.
 Applicants should have all materials ready for submission when they apply.
 No applications or materials will be accepted after 11:59 PM, Eastern Standard Time, March 22, 2024.

 Must Hadden Scholars attend a college or university in the United States?

 Yes, the scholarship may only be used for colleges and universities established in the United States.
 However, Hadden funds may be used for a semester or year of study abroad done through the student’s home institution.
 Hadden Scholars are responsible for verifying their college’s policies for applying outside aid to study abroad tuition.

 To qualify for a Hadden Scholarship, students must have a minimum 3.5 GPA on a 4.0 scale.
 This is an UNWEIGHTED grade point average of 3.50 or higher.

 What if my high school does not utilize a 4.0 grading scale?